alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2020/2020-08-29-stoning-versus-lashing-previously-married-man-committing-zina.md

 ---
+hijri: Muharram 10, 1442 AH
+lang: en
 layout: post
-title: "Stoning versus lashing a previously married man committing Zina"
-publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 18612 Question 28"
-hijri: "Muharram 10, 1442 AH"
-category: ["rulership", hudud, zina, hisbah]
-tags: [alifta]
-lang: en
-translation: false
-summary: "It is impermissible to cut one's own hand to apply the Hadd of stealing or to kill oneself if there is a reason to do it.
-A person should perform Tawbah instead, seek Allah's forgiveness, regret what they had done and determine not to do it again."
+mass_edited: true
 muftis:
   chairman:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
   deputy_chairman:
   - name: Shaykh Abdul-Aziz Aal Al-Shaykh
     url: /biography/abdulaziz/
   members:
   - name: Shaykh Salih Fawzan
     url: /biography/fawzan/
   - name: Shaykh Bakr Abu Zayd
     url: /biography/bakr/
+publisher: alsalafiyyah@icloud.com
+source: Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 18612 Question 28
+summary: It is impermissible to cut one's own hand to apply the Hadd of stealing or to kill oneself if there is a reason to do it.
+A person should perform Tawbah instead, seek Allah's forgiveness, regret what they had done and determine not to do it again.
+tags:
+- alifta
+title: Stoning versus lashing a previously married man committing Zina
+translation: false
 ---

 ### Question: